Abdelaziz El Omari: Mayor of Casablanca

 In the local and regional elections of 2015, the PJD won an absolute majority in the region of Casablanca-Settat, winning 74 out of 147 seats.

-Abdelaziz El Omari succeeded Mohamed Sajid as the major of Casablanca in 2015.
+El Omari succeeded Mohamed Sajid as the major of Casablanca in 2015.
 In September 2021 he was succeeded by Nabila Rmili, the first women as the mayor of Casablanca.

-Omari announced the WeCasablanca visual identity for Casablanca in 2016.
+El Omari announced the WeCasablanca visual identity for Casablanca in 2016.

-Abdelaziz El Omari announced that the contract with M'dina Bus would not be renewed after 2019, as the transport company did not fulfill its responsibilities.
+El Omari announced that the contract with M'dina Bus would not be renewed after 2019, as the transport company did not fulfill its responsibilities.